B-IT/odio/README.md

-# odio - Free radio streaming software for Windows & Mac.
+# odio - Free radio streaming software for Windows, Mac & Linux.

-## odio is a free radio streaming software with more than 20,000 radio stations from around the world for Windows, MacOs (Linux - Coming Soon!)
+## odio is a free radio streaming software with more than 20,000 radio stations from around the world for Windows, MacOs & Linux.

-### Releases Repository
+### - Releases Repository -

 ### https://www.odio.io